.png)

 Moving the Cities

-With busy and changing cities comes challenges in our communities.
+With busy and changing cities come challenges in our communities.
 This is where we live and where innovation must play a role.
 The Moving the Cities project aims to bridge the gap between universities and industry through technology, science, entrepreneurship, innovation, and society.
-Teams comprised of students from more than 6 countries including Germany, Brazil, Chile, Colombia, England, and the United States work together to address regional sustainability challenges through an international lens.
+Teams comprised of students from more than 4 countries including Germany, Brazil, England, and the United States work together to address regional sustainability challenges through an international lens.

-Students from all University of Minnesota campuses have the opportunity to participate in taking action to solve worldwide challenges in our cities by either traveling to Brazil or participating virtually in this one-week fast-paced program.
+Students from all five University of Minnesota campuses have the opportunity to participate in taking action to solve worldwide challenges in our cities by traveling to Germany in this one-week fast-paced program.
 More than 100 students will participate across 6 countries and 10 universities.
-In 2021, three students from the University of Minnesota were a part of winning teams.
+In 2022, two University of Minnesota were part of winning teams.
+In 2021, three students from the University of Minnesota were a part of winning teams

-The program is hosted by UNISINOS, a leading business and technology-focused University in San Leopoldo, Brazil, in cooperation with FH Muenster, University of Applied Sciences in Germany.
+The program is hosted by FH Muenster, University of Applied Sciences in Germany.

 The Challenge

-Students form multinational teams that will work together on challenges related to Sustainable Development Goal 11 - Sustainable Cities.
+Students form multinational teams that will work together on challenges related to Sustainable Development Goal 17 - Partnerships for the Goal.
 They will have one week to create a solution to address their challenge.
-Multi-disciplinary teams will work to design a solution, create a business plan, organize a pitch deck of slides and prepare a pitch presentation.
+Multi-disciplinary teams will work to design a solution, create a business plan, organize a pitch deck of slides, and prepare a pitch presentation.
 During the week, students work with experts and coaches from around the world to develop their ideas through activities, team mentoring, and online sessions.
 The concept should be region based and transferable to other regions.
 At the end of the week, the teams will pitch their proposal to the international jury.

 Key Outcomes for Participating Students